 Jeff Burgess, MD, MPH, MS, associate dean for research and a professor at the Zuckerman College of Public Health, serves as principal investigator for the CDC grant.

-“The research questions we aim to answer will provide much-needed data for decision-making as we continue to confront the pandemic,” Dr. b Burgess said.
-“The study results will help us understand how long immunity to COVID-19 persisits and if repeat infection is different than initial infection.
+“The research questions we aim to answer will provide much-needed data for decision-making as we continue to confront the pandemic,” Dr. Burgess said.
+“The study results will help us understand how long immunity to COVID-19 persists and if repeat infection is different than initial infection.
 This information is critical for essential workers as they continue to be exposed to COVID-19 through their work.”

 The AZ HEROES research team plans to enroll 4,000 health-care workers, first responders, frontline workers and other essential workers as participants across Arizona within four months for this year-long study.